EricWebsmith/Ezfx.Dui/csharp_is_all_you_need.md

 ## Call Python from C#

 There are two ways to call python from C#.
-In the python 2 era, I use to use IronPython.
+In the python 2 era, I used to use IronPython.
 But unfortunately, at this moment, IronPython 3, which is for python 3, is not available yet.
+Also,